Whitehall London: The 9 Best Reasons to Visit

 Undoubtedly, it’s one of the most famous buildings in London and the world.

-And did you know the actual name of the tower is Elizabeth Tower?
+Did you know the tower’s official name is Elizabeth Tower?

 20230526 Whitehall London 004